 With the move to the new platform, we’re also happy to announce that we’ll be able to provide full Linux support from v0.1.6 onwards!
 Our long-suffering Linux users have had to use patchy early versions, and had (very) limited support – but not any longer.
 From today, you’ll also be able to get the new Linux tray directly from downloads

-The new version of the PC software also come in a stand alone version that means that AIRTAME can run without the need to go through an installation process.
-For organisations (or anyone for that matter!) that have guests that instantly want to use AIRTAME without previously having the software installed, can simply run a .exe file that will launch a basic version of AIRTAME that enables them to stream – and when finished, nothing is left on the computer / device.
-This not only dramatically decreases the time on a PC to start the first stream, but also opens up the possibility of allowing non-admin users access to AIRTAME quickly and effectively.
+The new version of the PC software also comes in a stand-alone version that means that Airtame can run without the need to go through an installation process.
+For organizations (or anyone for that matter!) that have guests that instantly want to use Airtame without previously having the software installed, can simply run a .exe file that will launch a basic version of AIRTAME that enables them to stream – and when finished, nothing is left on the computer/device.
+This not only dramatically decreases the time on a PC to start the first stream but also opens up the possibility of allowing non-admin users access to Airtame quickly and effectively.

 In terms of features, this means that the 1080p output resolution is out of “extreme experimental version” to be made available as standard.
 This will give a much sharper resolution for text and graphics, without having to compromise on the stream.

 There are also some small (but great) improvements such as improving the WiFi scanning module (which means that we can find local AIRTAMEs much more effectively), and fixing cases of the missing cursor for Mac 10.10 (Yosemite) users.